+Date and time of incident or injury;

-- F. If an emergency evacuation or relocation is necessary, the parent shall be informed of the child's whereabouts as soon as possible as stated in the center's emergency preparedness and response plan. - G. For each infant, the center shall maintain a daily record which can be easily accessed by both the parent and the staff working with the child.
-The record shall contain the following information: - 1.
-The amount of time the infant slept; - 2.
-The amount of food consumed and the time; - 3.
-Record of diaper changes and any application of diaper ointment; - 4.
+- 2. The amount of food consumed and the time; - 3.
+Record of diaper changes and any application of diaper ointment: - 4.
 A description and time of bowel movements; - 5.
-Developmental milestones; and - 6.
-For infants, who are awake and cannot turn over by themselves, (i) the number of attempts at tummy time, and (ii) the amount of time spent on their stomachs. - H. The licensee shall ensure staff maintain daily records required by subsection G of this section for 60 calendar days from the date of report. - I. Parents shall be informed of reasons for termination of services. - J. The center shall provide to parents of children, at least semiannually or more frequently if needed: - 1.
+Developmental milestones and daily activities; and - 6.
+For infants, who are awake and cannot turn over by themselves, the number of attempts at tummy time. - 1260 H. Parents shall be informed of reasons for termination of services. - 1261 I. The center shall provide to parents of children, at least semiannually or more frequently if 1262 needed:

+- 1263 1.
 Written information about their child's development, behavior, adjustment, and needs; and - 2.
 Scheduled opportunities for parents to provide feedback on their children.
-This opportunity to provide feedback shall be documented. - K. Information on a child required by subsection J of this section shared between the child's parents and the center shall be documented in the child's record. - L. Requirements in subsection J of this section shall not apply to school age children and children participating in short-term programs as defined in 8VAC20-781-10.
+This opportunity to provide feedback shall be documented. - J. Information on a child required by subsection I of this section shared between the child's parents and the center shall be documented in the child's record. - K. Requirements in subsection I of this section shall not apply to school age children and children participating in short-term programs as defined in 8VAC20-781-10.

-8VAC20-781-420.
+8VAC20-781-410.
 Parental agreements.